(08) 9412 5700

 What to do in an emergency

-If you think your pet has a problem after hours, please call us on 9412 5700 for advice.
-During normal working hours we recommend that you contact your veterinarian first for advice.
-Depending on the nature of the problem, you may be recommend to bring your pet down to WAVES or your regular vet hospital for a consultation with a veterinarian.
+If you think your pet has a problem after hours, call us on 9412 5700 for advice.
+During normal working hours, you should start with contacting your veterinarian for advice.
+Depending on the nature of the problem, we may recommend that you bring your pet down to WAVES for a consultation with a veterinarian.
 Your veterinarian may also decide to refer you directly to our emergency department should your pet require immediate urgent attention.

-If you have a large dog that is unable to walk or get up, place it on a strong sheet / large towel and lift by the corners of the sheet to stretcher it into the car.
+If you have a large dog that is unable to walk or get up, place it on a strong sheet / large towel and stretcher it into the car.
 Leave the sheet in place so that you can stretcher your dog out of the car when you arrive.
 Let our friendly staff know if you need assistance to get your dog out of your car.

-After hours, the front door at WAVES will be locked for security reasons.
+If you need to visit the hospital after hours, please note the front door will be locked for security reasons.
 Please use the doorbell provided to let us know you need assistance and we will attend to you promptly.

 We deal with a whole range of problems like snail bait toxicities, rat bait toxicities, motor vehicular accidents, vomiting, diarrhoea, parvovirus, fractures, cuts, anaphylaxis, allergic reactions, bites and bruises.

 To ensure that continuity of care is provided, we will notify your primary care veterinarian of your pet’s visit to WAVES.
 If your pet is treated and stable, they may be discharged directly from WAVES.
-If ongoing care is required during normal business hours your pet may be discharged to the care of their your primary care veterinarian.
-Occasionally ongoing care at WAVES may be recommended.
+If ongoing care is required during normal business hours, you may elect for your pet to either continue receiving care at WAVES or to be discharged to the care of your primary care veterinarian.